FairwindsOps/goldilocks/README.md

 This will delete all vpa objects in a namespace that are labelled for use by this tool.

-### web
+### dashboard

-`goldilocks web`
+`goldilocks dashboard`

-Runs the goldilocks web server that will display recommendations.
+Runs the goldilocks dashboard server that will display recommendations.
 Listens on port `8080` by default.

 ### summary